gdubya/goreplay/docs/getting-started/basics.md

 ### Available inputs

 * `--input-raw` - used to capture HTTP traffic, you should specify IP address or interface and application port.
 More about [[Capturing and replaying traffic]].
 * `--input-file` - accepts file which previously was recorded using ` --output-file`.
 More about [[Saving and Replaying from file]]
-* `--input-tcp` - used by Gor aggregation instance if you decided forward traffic from multiple forwarder Gor instances to it.
-Read about using [[Aggregator-forwarder setup]].
+* `--input-tcp` - used by a Gor aggregator for accepting forwarded traffic from other Gor instances.
+Read about using Aggregator-forwarder setup in [[Distributed configuration]].

 ### Available outputs

 * `--output-http` - replay HTTP traffic to given endpoint, accepts base url.
 Read [more about it](Replaying HTTP traffic)
 * `--output-file` - records incoming traffic to the file.
 More about [[Saving and Replaying from file]]
 * `--output-tcp` - forward incoming data to another Gor instance, used in conjunction with `--input-tcp`.
-Read more about [[Aggregator-forwarder setup]].
+Read about using Aggregator-forwarder setup in [[Distributed configuration]].
 * `--output-stdout` - used for debugging, outputs all data to stdout.